-5. CASE STUDIES
+5. CASE STUDY

-The wind speed data used here are taken from the Joule programme project (9,10,11,12) based in Northern Portugal over a period of $3\frac{1}{2}$ years, and from the Cretan data in the European Wind Atlas Vol.2 (2), in which also the Portuguese data are used.
-The Portuguese region of interest lies in Northern Portugal just north of latitude $40^{\circ}$ N on the coastal ranges of the mountains, some 50km SW of the coastal city of Porto.
+The wind speed data used here are taken from the Joule programme project [9,10,11] based in Northern Portugal over a period of $3\frac{1}{2}$ years.
+The results are also used in the European Wind Atlas Vol.2 [2].
+The region of interest lies in Northern Portugal just north of latitude $40^0$ N on the coastal ranges of the mountains, some 50km SW of the coastal city of Porto.
 Site 01 is located on the coastal plain, sites 06, 07, 08 are within 5km of each other on a ridge some 45km away to the east, while sites 09, 10 are situated on an adjacent ridge about 15km to their west.
 The five hill sites have similar elevations between 932 and 1082m.
 The terrain is mostly steep with smooth, barren hillsides leading into a number of deep valleys that run down to the coastal plain.
 The hill sites clearly lie outside the operational terrain limits for the WAsP program.
-For all sites 8x8 km contour maps with height resolution of 50 m and within the closest 1km with resolution of at least 10 m.

 The mean wind measurements were taken at 10m a.g.l. as consecutive 10 minute averages, 3s gust speeds and instantaneous wind directions.
-The data were collected over a period of $3\frac{1}{2}$ years from July 1991 to April 1995.
+The data were collected over a period of 3/2 years from July 1991 to April 1995.
 The measured wind-speed statistics and climatologies of the 6 sites were generated by the WAsP Analysis procedure and processed by the Utilities packages.